8 Important Metrics You Need to Track as a Volleyball Parent

 conclusion

 as I’ve mentioned earlier, volleyball is a group sport and everybody involved in it contributes to the success of the team.
-This includes you as a parent.
+This includes you as parents.

 By tracking the 8 important metrics as a volleyball parent, you give yourself a best chance to assess your child’s progress in the sport and course correct when things aren’t going in the right direction.